-Both the T6i and the V1 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the V1 have been discontinued, but can regularly be found used on ebay.
 The V1 was replaced by the Nikon 1 V2, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon 1 V1 Manual.
+Further information on the features and operation of the T6i and V1 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon 1 V1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Nikon 1 V1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T6i: